 Board of Directors

 Westley was born and raised in West Palm Beach, Florida.
 He fell in love with music the day his parents played him his very first Michael Jackson song at 3-months old and he attempted to sing along.
 Westley's earliest training in vocal music came from attending Dreyfoos School of the Arts high school and he holds a BFA in Music Theatre from the University of Central Florida.
 Before joining Empire City Men's Chorus in 2014, Westley worked professionally as an Off-Broadway performer in various regional theaters, theme parks and cruise ships.
-Currently, Westley works as a VIP Program & Project Coordinator at the Hospital for Special Surgery and part-time as a vocal/audition coach.
+Currently, Westley works as a Project Coordinator at Columbia University and part-time as a vocal/audition coach.
 He is also a Founding Member, Music Director and Vocal Arranger for the vocal quartet, Bending Threads.
 Westley joined ECMC in 2014 and he is proud to perform such exciting music repertoire with his ECMC brothers, and his even more proud to serve on the Board of Directors this year!